Nespresso: Capsules

 Nespresso capsules were sold exclusively by Nespresso while the machines were under patent, and are significantly more expensive than an equivalent quantity of "loose" ground coffee.
-Because of the hermetically sealed capsule, however, the coffee aroma does not degrade with time like coffee in a pack that has been opened.
-Nespresso currently sells 28 different Original Line arabica and robusta capsules.
-Limited Edition are released seasonally.
+Because the capsule is hermetically sealed, the coffee's aroma remains intact over time, unlike coffee stored in a pack.
+Nespresso currently sells 28 different Original Line arabica and robusta capsules with Limited Edition are released seasonally.

 As the system is no longer under patent, more and more third-party and refillable capsules can now be purchased in some grocery stores and shops.

-Each capsule contains 5–7 grams of ground coffee and makes one serving of coffee.
+Each capsule contains 5–7 grams of ground coffee, which makes one serving of coffee.
 Depending on the length of the pour, the capsule can produce a 40 ml Espresso shot, or a 110 ml Lungo (long) pour.
 Nespresso-supplied capsule bodies and perforated tops are both made of aluminium, while third-party capsules are made from a variety of materials, including plastic and aluminium.
 To assuage some concerns on potential aluminium health effects, most of the capsule interior of Nespresso capsules is lined with food-grade lacquer.

 For the professional market, a different system of Nespresso pods exists.
 These pad-shaped capsules are not interchangeable with the consumer capsules.